TOAST-DOCS/Contact-Center/en/online-contact-guide-chat.md

 ## Contact Center > Online Contact > Service Guide (Consultation) > Chat

+> You can check the new Online Contact Guide by changing the language to Korean.
+> We will also provide the English version as soon as possible.

 ## Default Settings
 Chat consultation is available by **enabling** chat function in help center, or by adding **chat widget** to web page through chat screen insertion code.